johnoltmans/JOLT-UploadFlex/README.md

 # JOLT UploadFlex

+UPDDATE: Be carefull using this plugin while using elementor.
+Elementor causes to break things!<br>
+I will try to release a update for this very soon.

 <img src="https://github.com/user-attachments/assets/86765a44-a482-4c28-b828-7021d1140a90" alt="Image for the wordpress plugin" width="300" >

 Moves new uploads to a custom folder such as /media or /assets.<br>